 Motor vehicle travel has been an expected and routine part of American life since the middle of the 20th century.
 More often than not, there is the presumption that travel by vehicle, all things being equal, is safe and should be embraced.
 But, what happens when one of the most critically important components of car mobility and safety – tires – is defective?
 In such instances, an unanticipated blowout, especially on a busy highway, can lead to catastrophic accidents, including collisions that may lead to catastrophic injuries or even death.

-Tires are the most important invention in a car that allows the vehicle to travel at great speeds over a long period of time.
+Tires are the most important invention in the car that allows the vehicle to travel at great speeds over a long period of time.
 As such, many car accidents and injuries can occur if there are tire defects in a vehicle.
 Without getting overly technical on auto-mechanic terms, several key components that contribute to tire defects include:

 Any vehicular accident caused by a tire failure that involves death or serious injury should be evaluated for a potential tire-defect claim.
 The key to this type of case is which party is mostly responsible for the defect, and proving it.